Computer model locks in Bills vs. Patriots picks, score prediction

 All eyes will be on the AFC East this weekend when the 9-4 Buffalo Bills look to snap the 11-2 New England Patriots' 10-game winning streak and get within one game of the division leaders with three weeks to go.
 After a rocky 1-2 start, the Pats have taken care of business, including beating the Bills in Buffalo back in Week 5.
 Buffalo is 5-3 since then and needs a win this week to have any shot at winning its sixth straight AFC East title.

 Kickoff from Gillette Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Bills are 1.5-point favorites, per the latest Bills vs. Patriots odds from DraftKings, while the over/under for total points scored is 50.5.
-Before making any Bills vs. Patriots picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The Bills are 2.5-point favorites, per the latest Bills vs. Patriots odds from DraftKings, while the over/under for total points scored is 49.5.
+Before making any Patriots vs. Bills picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Bills vs. Patriots on Sunday